algolia/algoliasearch-netlify/frontend/README.md

     background: '#23263b',                      // Background Color of the input and the panel
     selected: '#111432',                        // Background Color of the selected item
-    text: '#d6d6e7'                             // Color of the title of the items }
+    text: '#d6d6e7'                             // Color of the title of the items
+    colorSourceIcon: '#d6d6e7'                  // Color of the icon on the left of results }
 });
 ```